 This page describes how versions of registries and documents attain the status of being a standard of the HIS community through the process outlined below.

-HIS Standards are managed by the interim HIS Registrar: Jim Courson, IMB.
+HIS Standards are managed by the HIS Registrar: Chris Maynard, OCI.

 It is through documents that HIS defines itself and the practices that it promotes.
 This document defines the standards process by which the HIS community develops and adopts those authoritative documents.
 After defining membership in the HIS community, this document defines the types of documents that are managed under this process and defines the life cycle process by which documents and their revisions attain official status within the community.